JoshuaMKW/JoshuaMKW/README.md

 I'm a self taught programmer, and occasional reverse engineer!
 I am interested in practical application development and making games as a job and hobby.
 I am also a critical thinker and problem solver to the core.

-Python is my favorite programming language, and I also find low level programming to be pretty awesome.
+C++ is my favorite programming language, and I also find low level assembly programming to be pretty awesome.

 ---